-- for each generation resource (including External Generation Capacity Resources when applicable), the resource's committed Unforced Capacity times the ratio32 of [(total amount of Actual Performance for all generation resources, plus net energy imports33, plus total Demand Response Bonus Performance for that interval, plus total PRD Bonus Performance for that interval (effective with the 2022/2023 Delivery Year) / (total amount of committed Unforced Capacity of all Generation Capacity Resources)]; - for each Demand Resource and Energy Efficiency Resource, the resources' committed capacity without making any adjustment for the Forecast Pool Requirement (i.e., the actual load reduction quantity the resource committed to provide); - for each Qualified Transmission Upgrade, the committed MW quantity; and, - for each PRD Provider, the Expected Performance is calculated in accordance with Section 3A.6.2A.
+- for each generation resource (including External Generation Capacity Resources when applicable), the resource's committed Unforced Capacity times the ratio37 of [(total amount of Actual Performance for all generation resources, plus net energy imports38, plus total Demand Response Bonus Performance for that interval, plus total PRD Bonus Performance for that interval (effective with the 2022/2023 Delivery Year) / (total amount of committed Unforced Capacity of all Generation Capacity Resources)]: - for each Demand Resource and Energy Efficiency Resource, the resources' committed capacity without making any adjustment for the Forecast Pool Requirement (i.e., the actual load reduction quantity the resource committed to provide); - for each Qualified Transmission Upgrade, the committed MW quantity; and, - for each PRD Provider, the Expected Performance is calculated in accordance with Section 3A.6.2A.

 The Performance Shortfall for a resource or PRD Provider is calculated as Expected Performance minus the Actual Performance.
-If the Performance Shortfall for such resource or PRD Provider is a positive number, the under-performing resource or PRD Provider is subject to a Non-Performance Charge.
-If the Performance Shortfall is a negative number, the over-performing resource or PRD Provider may be eligible for Bonus Performance Credit.
+If the Performance Shortfall for such resource or PRD Provider is a positive number, the under-performing resource or PRD Provider is

-30 The metered output of jointly owned generation resources is allocated to each owner prorata with each owner's share of the total Installed Capacity of the resource.
+The metered output of jointly owned generation resources is allocated to each owner pro-rata with each owner's share of the total Installed Capacity of the resource.

-31 Base Capacity Energy Efficiency Resources are not included in the assessment of Performance Assessment Intervals that occur outside of the summer months of June through September, inclusive.
+Base Capacity Energy Efficiency Resources are not included in the assessment of Performance Assessment Intervals that occur outside of the summer months of June through September, inclusive.

-32 This ratio will be capped at 1.
+This ratio will be capped at 1.

-33 Net Energy Imports are only included in this formula for PJM-wide emergency events.
+38 Net Energy Imports are only included in this formula for PJM-wide emergency events.